-Before international reserves of Japan started to increase to reach a level of 1,233,097 million US dollars in 2015, it went through a trough reaching a low of 2,032 million US dollars in 1967.The description is composed by Yodatai, our digital data assistant.
+International reserves of Japan increased from 2,032 million US dollars in 1967 to 1,216,518 million US dollars in 2016 growing at an average annual rate of 17.47 %.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 According to the IMF definition, international reserves consist of the sum of the country’s foreign exchange, its reserve position in the IMF, its monetary gold reserves, and the United States dollar value of SDR holdings by its monetary authorities.
 (SDR - special drawing rights).
 US Dollars at current prices and current exchange rates in millions